RafaelGSS/node/doc/api/process.md

 Deny permissions at runtime.

-The available scope are:
+The available scopes are:

 * `fs` - All File System
 * `fs.read` - File System read operations
 * `fs.write` - File System write operations

-The reference has a meaning based on the provided resource.
+The reference has a meaning based on the provided scope.
 For example, the reference when the scope is File System means files and folders.

 ```js